Zen-GUAN/Zen-GUAN/README.md

 - 👋 Hi, I’m @titan-183
-- 👀 I’m interested in computer vision
+- 👀 I’m interested in medical image
-- 🌱 I’m currently learning python and torch
+- 🌱 I’m currently learning python and pytorch
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to chances for PhD student
-- 📫 How to reach me by email:1748614487@qq.com or a18915078313@163.com
+- 📫 How to reach me by email:e1184160@u.nus.edu

 <!---
 titan-183/titan-183 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.